 Capilano University offers childcare for infants, toddlers and 3-to-5-year-olds.
 Priority is given to Capilano University students.

-Our early childhood educators are committed to the early Childhood Educators of British Columbia (ECEBC) code of ethics:
+Our early childhood educators are committed to the early Childhood Educators of British Columbia (ECEBC) code of ethics to:

-- Promote the heath and well-being of all children.
+- Promote the health and well-being of all children.